About HEATDRAWN

 His reporting has appeared in USA Today, NPR, Slate, Fast Company, Marketplace, and PBS SoCal.
 He has delivered keynote addresses and government presentations on housing, civil rights enforcement, and responsible AI.
 Ward holds a Master of Science in Human-Computer Interaction from University College Dublin, where his research focused on responsible AI and user-centered technology design.
 He also holds a Master of Public Diplomacy and a Bachelor of Arts in Journalism from the University of Southern California.
 In 2025, he completed the AI Policy Certificate at the Center for AI & Digital Policy.

-Born in Washington, D.C., shaped by 13 years in Los Angeles, and currently working internationally, Ward’s work examines what we inherit — and what it costs to carry it forward.
+Born in Washington, D.C., shaped by 13 years in Los Angeles, Ward’s work examines what we inherit — and what it costs to carry it forward.